 - 1 ton of organic produce per year: Projected value: $12,000 per year.

 - 700 pounds of basil gets turned into pesto and sold at market and used at Henry's.

 In addition to feeding patients, the produce is also used in the Demonstration Kitchen, Henry’s Café and at the Henry Ford West Bloomfield seasonal farmers’ market, which is open to the public.

-Our farmer works closely with our chefs so they know exactly what is being grown and when it will be available.
+Our Greenhouse Coordinator works closely with our chefs so they know exactly what is being grown and when it will be available.
 As a result of this collaboration, our chefs provide their suggestions on what they would like to be grown.
 In turn, the Greenhouse is a win-win for our patients, the community and the hospital, providing fresh greens from Greenhouse to plate in less than 24 hours.